Download the PHP package garak/orm-criteria without Composer

 Setup

-Run composer require garak/orm-criteria.
-No configuration is required.
+Run composer require garak/orm-criteria

 Usage

-💡 TIP for the concept of "filter", refer to the FilterBundle mentioned above
+[!TIP] for the concept of "filter", refer to the FilterBundle mentioned above

-You have two classes available: AbstractCriterion and Filterer.
-Inject the latter into your repositories, then you can start creating your criteria.
+Inject the latter into your repositories, then you can start creating

-Let's suppose you have a UserRepository, and you want to filter your users by the following fields: "username", "enabled" (yes/no), and "country".
+the following fields: "username", "enabled" (yes/no), and "country".

 Let's create the following classes: